 Ion therapy is a very precise tool in cancer treatment because of its characteristic longitudinal dose profile (Bragg peak).
 To optimize the precision of ion therapy, a real-time monitoring of the longitudinal Bragg peak position is needed.
 A promising approach towards online range verification in ion therapy is the analysis of prompt gamma radiation emitted by several nuclear processes.
-In our group a proof-of-principle experiment has been carried out to demonstrate the correlation between the yield of prompt gamma ray emission and the Bragg peak postion.
+In our group a SiPMs and scintillating fiber-based Compton Camera (SiFi-CC) has been developed.
+This camera will record the prompt gamma radiation and will be able to reconsturct the position of the bragg peak.
 The project is a close international collaboration with the Jagiellonian University Krakow as well as the University of Katowice (Poland).

-On Bragg-Peak Live Monitoring, we offer master and bachelor theses on request.
+On the SiFi-CC project, we offer master and bachelor theses on request.
 Topics include

 - data analysis and

 Most of the theses include parts from more than one of these areas.
-Specific subjects are presented at the Physics Day.
+A collection of currently available topics can be downloaded here.